nuxt-modules/cloudinary/docs/content/en/options.md

 <alert type="warning">

 You need both `apiKey` and `apiSecret` in order to have server-side upload feature configured correctly.
-These keys need to be secured and should be kept as environment variables in `.env`.
+These private keys should be kept as environment variables in `.env`.

 </alert>